The talented monoid of a directed graph with applications to graph algebras: Talented monoid, type semigroup and the classification of graph algebras

 and extended linearly to all elements. \end{definition}

 It appears that this monoid along with the action of the group $\Gamma$ could encompass a substantial amount of information about the groupoid and its associated groupoid algebras.
 One of the most natural (and interesting) classes of étale groupoids are Deaconu-Renault groupoids, which are naturally $\mathbb Z$-graded.
-It is thus plausible to consider the following line of enquiry.
+For reader's convenience, we recall the definition of a Deaconu-Renault groupoid below.